wml20/hai/README.md

 - The first version of HAI dataset, HAI 1.0,  was made available on GitHub and Kaggle in February 2020.
 This dataset included ICS operational data from both normal and anomalous situations for 38 attacks.
 Subsequently, a debugged version of HAI 1.0, namely HAI 20.07, was released for the HAICon 2020 competition in August 2020.

 - HAI 21.03 was released in 2021, and is based on a more tightly coupled HIL simulator to produce clearer attack effects with additional attacks.
 This provided more quantitative information and covers a variety of operational situations and better insights into the dynamic changes of the physical system.

+- HAI 22.04 contains more sophisticated attacks that are much more difficult to detect than previous versions.
+Comparing only the baseline TaPRs of HAICon 2020 and 2021, the detection difficulty is approximately four times higher than that of HAI 21.04.

 ## HAI Testbed
 The testbed consists of four different processes: boiler, turbine, water-treatement and HIL simulation: